signum-network/signum-explorer/README.md

 ## Requirements

-A [Signum Node](https://github.com/signum-network/signum-node) with MariaDB version 3.3 or up is required.
+ - A [Signum Node](https://github.com/signum-network/signum-node) with MariaDB version 3.3.0 or up is required.
+ - Python3, Redis server, and many python modules.

 ### Linux